orgua/shepherd_v2_planning/16_concept_sw_pru.rst

     - a more efficient (single instruction) access to local memory in the lower 16-bits (__near), can be used
     - variables in shared memory always "volatile"
     - const helps, at least to save RAM (if defined at compile-time)
+    - compiler switch can decide if char is signed or unsigned
+    - don't mix signed and unsigned variables -> expensive typecast
+    - don't bring signed variable <32bit into code -> expensive typecast and handling

 CCS Compiler Switches
     - opt_level=[1-4]